FROM KAYAK TO YACHT MASTER – Birthday at Brownsea Island and Poole Harbour

 An additional and useful tool to see where the river flows are.
 Be careful as these change over time.

-We used Google Earth, Electronic Chart and off Course up to date paper chart to make a all round decision and plan.
+I used Google Earth, Electronic Chart and off Course up to date paper chart to make a all round decision and plan.

 It’s not often that you anchor at drying height of 9 metres.